hachi-ops/CYF_Development-Planner/readme.md

 A link to an application website
 Licensing information

-# Getting started with CYF_Developer-Planner
+# Getting started with CYF_Development-Planner

 To run this project locally: